2023-2024 Academic Year Deadlines and Important Information

 Program change details are voted on by the initiating faculty, then submitted to the CNAS EMC for formatting into the two-column Word document that is required for Committee on Educational Policy (CEP) review.
 The addition/change/deletion must be accompanied by a detailed justification for action approved by the faculty and is included within the Word document which has the current catalog information in the left column and the proposed catalog information in the right column.
 The two-column document is then forwarded to the CNAS Undergraduate Advising Center for a brief review (minimum 48 hours) and then on to the CNAS Executive Committee for discussion and voting at the next meeting.

 - Helpful Hint: Send program change request details in a clear and concise manner along with a justification to your staff contact (the CNAS EMC for undergraduate and the Student Services Advisor for graduate) via e-mail without making changes to the two-column Word document itself.
 It is easier for us to interpret what you need and then incorporate the changes into the document quickly on our end.
-Details on the information required and two-column format are found on the senate website.
+For details on the information required and two-column format please consult each Committee's website.

 When the CNAS Executive Committee approves an undergraduate program document it is then routed forward to the CEP for review.
 If approved, it then goes to the Academic Senate for final review and approval.
 For more information about CEP Guidelines, please visit their website.